 This datapoint is a measure of the number of hospitalizations per thousand days of patient care.
 Keeping residents out of the hospital is important to the physical health of nursing home patients.

 Short-term Care: Rehospitalizations

-In Coronado Nursing Center, 16.36 Percentage of Residents Rehospitalized
+In Coronado Nursing Center, 12.27% of Residents Rehospitalized

 Short-term Care: ER Visits